phac-nml/irida/doc/user/user/login/index.md

 ![IRIDA login screen, password reset highlighted.](images/irida-login-password-reset.png)

-You will be required to enter the e-mail address associated with your IRIDA account:
+You will be required to enter either the username or e-mail address associated with your IRIDA account:

 ![Password reset page.](images/password-reset.png)